|

 water plants shifted in subdued dark-green,

-a somewhat brighter light-green, and some sort of brownish orange,
+a somewhat brighter light-green, and some

-all against a light luminous warm-yellow backdrop.
+luminous warm-yellow backdrop.
+That

-a divine welcoming.
+divine welcoming.

-minds eye, I could see three kinds of waters
+could see three kinds of waters colliding;

-colliding; one dark-green, one a mixture of
+one dark-green, one a mixture of light

-light green, orange, brown and yellow, and one
+green, orange, brown and yellow, and one

 dark-red.
 All three of them were very